knpuniversity/symfony4/sfcasts/uploads/file-naming.md

 other part when we talk about validation.

 Problem number two is that the filename is not guaranteed to be unique!
 If someone else uploads a file called `astronaut.jpg`, boom!
-Mine schweet photo is gone!
+My schweet photo is gone!

 ## Making Filenames Unique